70 Most Fun Songs to Play on Guitar (2023 with Videos)

 Tabs View To Be With You Tabs Here

-To Be with You by Mr. Big is one of my all-time favorites! its whole easygoing vibe, cheerful vocals make the track so easy to just play and enjoy anytime, anywhere.
+To Be with You by Mr. Big is one of my all-time favorites! its whole easygoing vibe, and cheerful vocals make the track so easy to just play and enjoy anytime, anywhere.
 While the strumming pattern of the track is very simple, the song does go through a key change and has a bunch of chords at different stages.

 This makes it more of an intermediate track.
 But hey, slow and steady wins the race, and even novices can master this song if they slowly work their way through the tabs!